neilramaswamy/structured-streaming/docs/guides/stream_options/state_stores.md

 First, if your query doesn't have any stateful operators, you can stop reading.
 Stateless operators do not save state.

-If you do have stateful queries, ask yourself: how many bytes of state do I have _per partition_?
+If you do have stateful queries, ask yourself: how many bytes of state will I have _per partition_?
 Answer this question by doing some [napkin math](https://wiktionary.org/wiki/napkin_math).
 Approximately speaking, the amount of state depends on the watermark duration, the input rate, and the size per record.
 A 10 minute watermark duration with an input rate of 10,000 records per second, results in 100,000 records in 10 minutes.
-If each record takes 64 bytes of space, this yeilds 6,400,000 bytes in your state store.
+If each record takes 64 bytes of space, this yields 6,400,000 bytes in your state store.
 Divide this by the number of partitions to determine the amount of memory needed per partition.

 If the amount of memory per partition is less than a gigabyte, use HDFS.
 Otherwise, use RocksDB.